 Which by itself presents a tricky proposition, given how dramatically smartphone cameras have improved.

 However, the laws of physics still favour bigger sensors and lenses for capturing superior pictures and video.
-If you're into photography (and videography to a lesser degree) Fujifilm's new X-E5 makes a case for carrying a dedicated camera, delivering exceptional image quality in a genuinely pocketable package.
+If you're into photography (and videography to a lesser degree) Fujifilm's new X-E5 makes a case for carrying a dedicated camera, delivering truly great image quality in a pocketable package.

 Size-shrinking mirrorless design

 The X-E5 is a mirrorless camera, which means ditching optical viewfinders for electronic displays.
-Instead, photographers compose shots using either the articulated touchscreen or the rangefinder-style electronic viewfinder on the top left-hand side of the camera.
+Instead, you compose shots using either on the articulated touchscreen or the rangefinder-style electronic viewfinder on the top left-hand side of the camera.

 Although this approach gives you an electronic view of the world and not a clean, optical one, it brings size and weight reduction which really matter.
 The best camera remains the one you actually carry, and the X-E5 is great for portability.